syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedLine.md

 ## Enable Marker

 A marker, also known as a symbol, is used to determine or highlight the position of the data point.
-To enable markers in the series, set the [ShowMarkers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.StackingLineSeries.html#Syncfusion_Maui_Charts_StackingLineSeries_ShowMarkers) property to true.
+To enable markers in the series, set the [ShowMarkers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.StackingLineSeries.html#Syncfusion_Maui_Charts_StackingLineSeries_ShowMarkers) property to `true`.

 {% tabs %}